AutoPCR: Automated Phenotype Concept Recognition by Prompting

-To evaluate the generalizability and deployment efficiency of AutoPCR, we conduct an additional experiment on the NCBI dataset using the MEDIC ontology.
-Table~\ref{tab:ex_medic} reports both mention-level and document-level results, along with the time required to deploy each method.
-We define {\em deployment time} as the total time needed to prepare a method for inference on a new ontology, including ontology-specific index construction or re-training.
-We compare AutoPCR with three strong and representative baselines: FastHPOCR, NCR, and PhenoTagger.
-PhenoTagger++ and PhenoBERT are excluded due to the lack of publicly available training pipelines for adapting to new ontologies.
+\paragraph{Generalizability} To evaluate the generalizability and deployment efficiency of AutoPCR, we conduct an additional experiment on the NCBI dataset using the MEDIC ontology, as shown in Table~\ref{tab:medic}.
+We define \emph{deployment time} as the total time needed to prepare a method for inference on a new ontology, including ontology-specific index construction or model retraining.
+We compare AutoPCR with representative baselines: FastHPOCR, NCR, PhenoTagger, Vanilla, and REAL.
+PhenoTagger++ and PhenoBERT are excluded due to the lack of publicly available pipelines for adapting to a new ontology.

-AutoPCR achieves the highest F1 scores on both mention-level and document-level, while also being the most efficient to deploy, requiring only 2 minutes and 38 seconds to build the ontology index of embedded concepts for retrieval.
-In contrast, neural methods such as PhenoTagger and NCR require several hours of retraining and still fall short in performance.
+AutoPCR achieves the highest F1 on both mention- and document-level, and is also one of the most efficient to deploy, requiring only 2.6 minutes to build the index of embedded concepts.
+AutoPCR$_\text{FT}$, though fine-tuned on HPO, maintains most of its generalizability and exhibits minimal overfitting.
+In contrast, neural methods such as PhenoTagger and NCR require hours of retraining and still fall short in performance.
 FastHPOCR deploys more quickly than neural methods but performs substantially worse than both PhenoTagger and AutoPCR, indicating limited generalizability.
-These results answer \textbf{RQ-3} and demonstrate that AutoPCR can generalize effectively and efficiently to a new ontology without reconfiguration.
-Its ability to support rapid deployment makes it well suited for real-world, off-the-shelf use in other biomedical domains.
+Vanilla and REAL perform even worse, though with low deployment time as prompt-based methods.
+These results answer (\textbf{RQ-3}) and demonstrate that AutoPCR can generalize effectively and efficiently to a new ontology without reconfiguration, making it well suited for real-world, off-the-shelf use in different biomedical domains.